 For example, Mr Ramesh, aged about 40 years, is comparing term life insurance plans.
 His wife Rashmi, 37 years, is also keen to have her policy.
 Both can opt for separate policies and on one’s demise, the other would get the Sum Assured.
 In iSelect Smart360 Term Plan, Ramesh and Rashmi can opt for a joint policy which will be cheaper than buying two separate individual policies.

 2. Whole Life Term Cover

 Both death and terminal illnesses are covered under this option.
 If Ramesh is diagnosed with a terminal illness at 45, the Sum Assured would be paid to Rashmi and the policy will close.
 If Ramesh is hale and hearty until the maturity of the policy, all the paid premiums would be returned to him, but the policy would continue until Ramesh attains 99 years of age.
 At the age of 99, Ramesh would get the Sum Assured, and then the policy would cease.

 If Ramesh, aged about 40 years, dies before completion of the policy term, his spouse Rashmi would get the Sum Assured.
 However, if Ramesh outlives the policy term, all the paid premiums would be returned to Ramesh.

 Learn about term insurance plan with return of premium.

-iSelect Star term plan, offered by Canara HSBC Oriental Bank of Commerce Life Insurance, comes with a plethora of options to meet the diverse needs of different types of people and at an affordable cost.
+iSelect Smart360 Term Plan, offered by Canara HSBC Life Insurance, comes with a plethora of options to meet the diverse needs of different types of people and at an affordable cost.
 Some of the salient features:

 - Option to cover for a term or your lifetime